sinbad989/hello-world/README.md

 Hi Humans!
-Anthony here, I hav eno idea why im typing this things and words.
+Anthony here, I have eno idea why im typing this things and words.
 But I hope to see you soon.